vasylenko/devdosvid.blog/cv/cv.md

     - Created a team that completed more than 40 successful projects of different sizes;
     - Increased number of shared projects with other departments by boosting of department reputation and team visibility inside the company;
-    - Introduced DevOps as a Service business model in department;
+    - Introduced DevOps as a Service business model in the department;
     - Brought up senior and middle engineers from junior newcomers.

     #### Challenges: